This article was updated on Sept. 8, 2021, to include the latest information about COVID-19.

 There may also be an underlying risk of exacerbated illness simply due to having diabetes even if glucose levels are in range.

-In a late 2020 study published in December by Vanderbilt University Medical Center, researchers discovered PWDs with T1D and T2D who’ve tested positive for COVID-19 are three times more likely to have severe illness or require hospitalization compared to those without diabetes.
+One study published in December 2020 by Vanderbilt University Medical Center in Nashville, Tennessee, showed that PWDs with T1D and T2D who’ve tested positive for COVID-19 are 3 times more likely to have severe illness or require hospitalization compared to those without diabetes.